I am a painter and printmaker

 (The longer I live the more I like things and people that are not perfect.)

-You can write me on social media facebook messenger instagram.
-I am usually friendly.
+For sales and/or other you can write me on social media facebook messenger Instagram whatsapp I am usually friendly.

 The Moon and the Sixpence by Somerset Maugham: